ftjy/network-scanner-web-app/README.md

 sudo chmod 755 /var/www/html

 - **`755`**: Owner has full access (`7`), group and others have read & execute (`5`) permissions

+## Bonus Task B: Assigning a static IP
+1.	**Find the network interface name** ip a

+2.	**Edit the Netplan configuration file** sudo vim /etc/netplan/01-netcfg.yaml

+3.	**Modify the file to set a static IP**
+   network:
+     version: 2
+     renderer: networkd
+     ethernets:
+       eth0:
+         dhcp4: no
+         addresses:
+           - 192.168.1.100/24
+         gateway4: 192.168.1.1
+         nameservers:
+           addresses:
+             - 8.8.8.8
+             - 8.8.4.4
+   Replace:
+   o	eth0 with your network interface name. o	192.168.1.100/24 with your desired static IP. o	192.168.1.1 with your router's gateway IP. o	8.8.8.8, 8.8.4.4 with your preferred DNS servers.

+5.	**Apply the changes**
+   sudo netplan apply

+6. **Check the new IP**
+   ip a

 ---